aditya777-dev/DNS-Enumeration-Tool/README.md

 zone_transfer(domain, nameserver): Attempts a DNS zone transfer from the specified nameserver.

-# Configurations
-You can configure the tool according to your needs by modifying the config.py file.
-This file includes settings such as timeout periods for requests, the choice of DNS servers, and whether to perform verbose logging.

 # Contributions
 Contributions are welcome.
 Please fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.